Adding and onboarding new team members#

 This page contains information about adding new team members and onboarding them.

-For someone to become a team member, they should already be a consistent, positive, productive member of the community.
-Newcomers are encouraged to become team members, after they’ve shown a sustained interest in engaging with the community.
-Moreover, team members should be interested in continuing their engagement over a long-ish period of time, generally putting in more time and effort than non-team members.
-This doesn’t have to mean contributing code - it can be assisting others in forums/issues, reviewing pull requests, participating in team meetings, etc.
+For someone to join a team, they should be a consistent, positive, productive member of the community.
+Moreover, team members should be interested in continuing their engagement over a long-ish period of time

 Any new team members must be “championed” by a pre-existing team member.
 This is a person who recommends that the new person be invited to join the team.
 This process takes the following steps: